jpottruff/savage-fortunes/README.md

 ```

 ## Initial Setup
-1. Copy the `savage-fortunes` and `savage-fortunes.dat` from project to the **fortunes directory** on your distro
+1. Copy `savage-fortunes` and `savage-fortunes.dat` from project to the **fortunes directory** on your distro

     ```bash
     cd ./fortunes
     cp savage-fortunes savage-fortunes.dat /usr/share/games/fortunes
     ```

-    You should now be able to run them from any directory and see them in the list of available fortunes
+    _You should now be able to run them from any directory and see them in the list of available fortunes_

     ```bash
     # Check the file exists in the fortunes directory